CBT Therapist NY

 Why Avoidance Persists

-distractions, numbing, or compulsive actions to control emotions
+• using distractions, numbing, or compulsive actions to control feelings

-These behaviors are your mind and body’s way of trying to protect you, but they can unintentionally strengthen anxiety, worry, and self-criticism.
+These behaviors are your mind and body’s way of trying to protect you.

 Amanda Grannum, LCSW |Online Therapist in NY